openapi-typescript-infra/cpconfig/README.md

 | `gitignorePath` | `string` | `<rootDir>/.gitignore` | Custom location for the managed gitignore file. |

 Each config file can optionally set `gitignore: false` to opt out of the managed block, or provide a `mode` (integer) that is applied when the file is first created.
+Add a `sentinel` string to embed your own marker inside the file (for example `// @cpconfig` or `<!-- cpconfig -->`). `cpconfig` only rewrites files that include their sentinel, so you never clobber hand-crafted files.
+Make sure the string appears in the requested contents.
+When an existing file is missing its sentinel, `cpconfig` leaves it untouched and prints a warning explaining why.

 ## Result object